3101 Old Testament Hebrew

 Selected passages from one of the Prophets are studied, mainly in seminar format with a special emphasis on the text, its translation and message.
 Occasionally an excursus on a subject related to the text is given.

 3205 New Testament Canonics

 The course deals with the grounds for and the history of the recognition of the books in the New Testament as holy and canonical.
 Further, these books are studied with respect to their place and purpose in the canon.
-3206 New Testament Exegesis Selected chapters of the Pauline, Johannine and Petrine letters are studied in their contextual setting and in their lasting significance.
+The contents of the books are surveyed.

 3204 New Testament Greek

 The grammar and idioms of New Testament Greek are studied.
 Readings are from the Pauline Epistles.

 Selected chapters of the Pauline, Johannine or Petrine letters are studied with a view to their original context and their contemporary significance.

 Detailed attention is given to selected articles of the second section of the Church Order of Dort: the assemblies, their role and significance.
 Relations with churches in an international setting are also reviewed.